A Latent Representation Learning Framework for Hyperspectral Image Emulation in Remote Sensing: Summary and discussion

 \paragraph{Training strategy insights} Second, pretraining proves beneficial in convolutional settings, improving both reconstruction accuracy and training stability.
 However, for P2P emulators, pretraining provides limited gains, as convergence is already fast, suggesting that the added complexity is unnecessary when spatial correlations are not explicitly modeled.

 \paragraph{Practical implications and limitations} Third, our evaluation against classical regression-based emulators highlights differences in both accuracy and robustness.
 While methods such as KRR and GPR remain competitive in CPU-limited scenarios, they consistently underperform in terms of reconstruction accuracy.
-By contrast, the proposed VAE-based framework offers a favorable trade-off between accuracy and computational efficiency, particularly when executed on GPU architectures.
+However, when annotated data is scare, classical regression methods remain viable options.
+By contrast, the proposed VAE-based framework offers a favorable trade-off between accuracy and computational efficiency, particularly when executed on GPU architectures, at the cost of requiring big volumes of data.

 In addition, the practical usability of the emulated data was assessed through a downstream application, namely LUT-based retrieval of \textit{Chlorophyll a+b} ($C_{ab}$).
-Pixel-to-pixel emulators achieved the best retrieval performance, closely followed by the MLP.
+Pixel-to-pixel emulators achieved the best retrieval performance, closely followed by the 1D-CNN.
 These results highlight the potential of emulated hyperspectral data for downstream applications, while also underscoring the need for careful evaluation of model-induced biases when emulation outputs are used in nonlinear inversion workflows.